 Solution:

-4. What Happens When a Wireless Access Point Is Overloaded?
+4. What Happens When Too Many Devices Use One Access Point

 Access points have a limit to the number of devices they can support simultaneously.
 Overloading can lead to disconnections and poor performance.